 The Parkersburg site has six boundary monuments and one concrete survey monument.
-All six boundary monuments were located during the inspection (PL-3).
-It was noted in 2019 that the top of the concrete survey monument is missing, but its replacement is not necessary.
+All six boundary monuments and the concrete survey monument were located during the inspection.
+A new trail marker was installed next to boundary monument 1 to make the monument visible to mowing crews (PL-3).
+The top of the concrete survey monument is missing, but its replacement is not necessary.